This is our Complete Guide to Surfing Tamarindo in Costa Rica.

 Selina Tamarindo is a hotel and surf camp situated right across from Tamarindo Beach.
-If you’re one of the many newcomers looking to learn to surf amongst the best climate and conditions, then you might want to choose an accommodation that’s also a school that teaches you how to handle the waves.
+If you’re one of the many newcomers looking to learn to surf amongst the best climate and conditions, then you might want to choose accommodation that also teaches you how to handle the waves.
 Surf lessons, surf camps, and board rentals are all available here.

 However, if you’re not looking to learn, then you can still enjoy the accommodation offered by one of the best beach hostels in Tamarindo.
 Besides the excellent condition, it’s a laid back space with more amenities than you might expect from the average hostel, including AC, hot showers, free Wifi, a kitchen, and a super comfy common area.
 You can book a room at Selina Tamarindo for a reasonable $75 a night.

 If you’re coming to a surfing community, then you might be the type to want the complete surfing lifestyle experience, including an incredibly chill place to stay, hang, and meet some other travelers.
 That’s precisely what the Tamarindo Backpackers Hostel offers, as well as being right next to the beach.

 As well as offering the highly lauded SALT Surf School (or Surf as Life Therapy), Tamarindo Backpackers Hotel offers both private and shared rooms from $50 a night.
 There’s free high-speed Wifi, free towels, a pool with jacuzzi jets to cool off in, all-day air conditioning, and even free coffee.